Magnitus-/ExpressUserLocal/README.md

 =======

 While keeping in mind that details will probably change in the future, you can play with what is currently there, by running the Example.js server (you'll need the dev dependencies to run it) and going to the following adress in your browser: http://127.0.0.1:8080/

+In order to avoid an email server dependency just to run the example (days of fun for the uninitiated), the example uses a mock call that justs prints the email address and token of a newly registered user on the console rather than try to send an actual email.

 History
 =======